Student Research Opportunities

-The S.M.A.R.T.
-Learning Community was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded the opportunity to work together to apply theoretical foundations for research (taught in the classroom) to the real world.
-SMART is a cross-program (BSW, MSW, and PhD) learning community designed to provide opportunities for students to meet and discuss the various stages of research and research relevant topics, attend professional development workshops and Brown Bags, and collaborate with social work faculty.
+The Social Work Student Research Community (formerly known as S.M.A.R.T.) was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded the opportunity to work together to apply theoretical foundations for research (taught in the classroom) to the real world.
+Social Work Student Research Community is a cross-program (BSW, MSW, and PhD) community designed to provide opportunities for students to meet and discuss the various stages of research and research relevant topics, attend professional development workshops and Brown Bags, and collaborate with social work faculty.
 In other words, participate in a culture of learning that emphasizes the importance and value of research competence in the field of social work.

-For more information on S.M.A.R.T. please contact Caitlin Brown at firstname.lastname@example.org.
+For more information on Social Work Student Research Community please contact Caitlin Brown at firstname.lastname@example.org.

 Peer research tutoring is now available for BSW & MSW students.
+Peer tutors provided 51 hours of research tutoring with 32 student attendees.
 Come ask your research-related questions!
 Tutors can assist with research-related concepts, content and SPSS.

 Email Caitlin Brown to make an appointment, email@example.com.

 All tutoring sessions will be held in the School of Social Work (5447 Woodward Ave).
 More details will be sent once appointments are made.
 Appointments must be made and any supporting documents must be sent at least 48 hours before the requested appointment time.
 We also request you make appointments at least 1 week before an assignment is due.